PrestaShop/community-theme-16/README.md

 We have added a couple of options to `package.json` file, which you can change:

 ```
-themeName          // Specifies theme directory and name, used to collect files during build process
+themeName          // Theme directory and name, used to collect files during build process

 themeModulePrefix  // Affects which theme modules are compiled and included to theme archive